zak-45/WLEDVideoSync/README.md

         Input: input type to cast
             To cast entire desktop:
                 'desktop': for Win OS
-                ':0' or other ... for Linux (should be the DISPLAY env) To cast only an area:
+                ':0' or ':0.0' or other ... for Linux (should be the DISPLAY env) To cast only an area:
                 'area' --> see SCREENAREA
             To cast a specific window content: